5 upcoming sports events around Maine

 ICE HOCKEY

-BREWER — The Penobscot Ice Arena in Brewer is accepting registrations for its fall Midget and Youth 3-on-3 leagues, which start in September.
+BREWER — The Penobscot Ice Arena in Brewer is accepting registrations for its fall youth 3-on-3 leagues, which start in September.
 Registrations also are open for winter Adult Co-Ed Leagues, which start soon.
 For a complete list and more information on these programs, visit penobscoticearena.org or email penobscoticearena@gmail.com

 BREWER — Brewer Youth Hockey and Tim Horton’s will host two, 10-week Learn to Skate/Learn to Play Hockey programs.
 The sessions are one hour per week on Saturday or Sunday, with the first session beginning at 8 a.m.
 Saturday, Nov.
 2, for that group and at 12:40 p.m.
 Sunday, Nov.
 3, for that session.
 The second 10-week session will begin in January.
 Participants must be signed up for either the Saturday or Sunday slot or register twice and do both slots, and slots are limited.
 Sign up for one or both sessions.
 There also will be an Atoms Team program to give children game-like experiences.
 The cost for each session is $75 for 10 weeks, and a jersey is included.
 Three-year-olds skate for just $33.There are three groups: Walker-beginners, learn to skate and learn to play.
 All skaters are moved up in each group as they develop, per assessments done by certified coaching staff.
 For more information contact Kevin Nilsson at vpinstructional@brewerhockey.org or Paul Pangburn at pres@brewerhockey.org.
 Rental gear and scholarship funds available.
 To register, visit brewerhockey.org.